fiszermane/aws-lambda-s3/README.md

 # aws-lambda-s3
 This is another S3->Textract->S3 sample.
 I struggled so much to find online information so I am publishing mine.
 Perhaps it may help someone.
 I took the code from multiple pages I found online and made some adjustments so it can fit this use case.

+Some pages like this one (https://rpadovani.com/aws-textract) where incredibly helpful.
+This was another one (https://auxenta.com/blog_aws_textract_with_lambda_walkthrough.php).
+There are a ton others so I'm sorry if you recognize your code and is not credited.

 # Requires
 -> S3 Bucket - Input
 -> Textract